SamwelOpiyo/elastic-cloud-kubernetes/usecases/README.md

     tkg get credentials use-case-01
     </pre>

-    At this point, it is necessary to manually configure a storage class and persistent volume for the operator to dynamically provision a volume for the elasticsearch pod.
-    We can use the one included in the custom folder of this repository.
+    At this point, it is necessary to manually configure a default storage class and persistent volume for the operator to dynamically provision a volume for the elasticsearch pod.
+The one included in the custom folder is annotated with the **is-default-class** set to true and configured to use a **vSAN Default Storage Policy** defined in vSphere.

     <pre>
     kubectl apply -f https://raw.githubusercontent.com/nycpivot/elastic-cloud-kubernetes/main/common/storage.yaml